 Biomedical Artificial Intelligence

-The UKRI CDT in Biomedical Artificial Intelligence (BioMedAI) at Edinburgh is led by Professor Guido CDT Sanguinetti, who is supported by an interdisciplinary programme team from the School of Biological Sciences, the MRC Institute of Genetics and Molecular Medicine, the Usher Institute of Population Health Science and Informatics, and the School of Social and Political Sciences.
+The UKRI CDT in Biomedical Artificial Intelligence is led by Professor Guido Sanguinetti at the School of Informatics and supported by an interdisciplinary programme team from the School of Biological Sciences, the MRC Institute of Genetics and Molecular Medicine, the Usher Institute of Population Health Science and Informatics, and the School of Social and Political Sciences.

-The UKRI CDT in Biomedical AI delivers an interdisciplinary training programme covering technical AI skills, biomedical foundations and individually tailored training on understanding the societal aspects of Biomedical AI.
+The CDT offers an interdisciplinary training programme covering technical AI skills, biomedical foundations and individually tailored training on understanding the societal aspects of Biomedical AI.

 Natural Language Processing